 For me, the primary motivation is animal suffering.
 The moment I visualise the pain inflicted on animals so I can consume that little bit of meat, milk, cheese or ghee, I know I don’t want to contribute to it.

 You might feel the same way for animals.
-Or about the environment (the global carbon emissions of raising livestock for food is 14.5%, more than the entire transport sector).
+Or about the environment; the global carbon emissions of raising livestock for food is 14.5% – that’s more than the entire transport sector.
 Or your own health.

 In Iran, I met three generations of a vegan family.
 The grandmother embraced veganism after it helped reverse her diabetic condition.
 Her son and his wife turned vegan motivated by their spiritual guru.
 And their daughter turned vegan after learning about the plight of animals.

 Think long and hard about what YOUR motivation is.
 What tugs at your heartstrings?
 What drives you?
 Because when the going gets tough, you’ll need to remind yourself of all the reasons you transitioned in the first place.

 Also read: [BBC] Confessions of a Slaughterhouse Worker